South Carolina Superintendent of Education

 The South Carolina superintendent of education is the executive of the South Carolina Department of Education.
-The superintendent is responsible for overseeing the 1.5 billion dollar budget of the department and ensure that schools and schools districts are abiding by federal and state laws as well as the requirements established by the department.
+The superintendent is responsible for overseeing the 1.5 billion dollar budget of the department and ensuring that schools and schools districts are abiding by federal and state laws as well as the requirements established by the department.
 The superintendent is elected at-large and serves a term of four years.
 The position has no term limits.
 The current superintendent of education is Ellen Weaver, a Republican, who was elected in 2022 upon the retirement of Molly Spearman.

 History

 19th and 20th centuries

 The position of South Carolina superintendent of education was created after the ratification of the Constitution of 1868 established the first public school system in the state.
 Justus K. Jillson was the first superintendent, serving from 1868 until 1876.
 Jillson issued the first Annual Report of the State Superintendent of Education of the State of South Carolina, which was continued by many of his successors.
 In 1868, the term of superintendent of education was two years, but beginning with the election of 1926, it was expanded to four years.

 In 1876, John Tolbert, a Republican, was elected to be Jillson's successor.
 However, as Democrats regained power in South Carolina through extensive voter fraud, the results of the election of 1876 were contested.
 Ultimately, Democrats seized power and installed Hugh Smith Thompson as superintendent instead.
 While Jillson advocated for school integration, Thompson ensured that schools remained segregated, though he did institute reforms regarding teacher training and attempted to equally fund black and white schools.

 In 1900, superintendent John J. McMahan argued that each county supports its schools with "practically no help from the state."
 Thus, he argued, it was a misnomer to argue that South Carolina had a system of public education.
 He advocated to drastically increase the state funding of schools and that schools must be forced to meet a minimum requirement of state standards.
 In the following two decades, the South Carolina General Assembly increased funding for public schools, such as the High School Act passed in 1907.
 Also in the 1900s, superintendents Swearanger and Hope advocated for increased taxes to fund education, especially regarding teacher professional development and certification.
 Hope commented, "Why are so many incompetent teachers employed?"
 Both Swearanger and Hope reshaped the methods by which teachers gained certification, implementing a uniform examination system across the state.